shaxzodDev/java-playground/README.md

 # java-playground
 this repository is aimed to store projects while learning java programming language.
-Developers are welcomed to contribute any projects that they think that can be useful for developers
+Developers are welcomed to contribute any projects that they think that can be useful for upcoming developers who are leaning java from scratch